-The first block rate for domestic consumers represents the Life Line volume in kilolitres (kl) per month (considered to be the lowest sustainable water volume per household), which is supplied at a rate well below cost.
-Losses incurred in this tariff category are recovered by contributions from the higher tariff categories, conforming to the principle of cross-subsidisation.
+The first block rate for domestic consumers represents the Lifeline volume in kilolitres (kl) per month (considered to be the lowest sustainable water volume per household), which is supplied at a rate targeted to be below cost.
+Losses incurred in this tariff category may be recovered by contributions from the higher tariff categories, conforming to the principle of cross-subsidisation.